The Rapture and End Time Prophecies

 Lk.
 17: 34 I tell you, on that night two people will be in one bed; one will be taken and the other left.
 35 Two women will be grinding grain together; one will be taken and the other left.”
 36 Two men will be in the field: the one will be taken and the other left.”

-Let’s look at the Greek Lexicon meaning of the words taken and left.
-These words are the same in Matthew 24.
+Let’s look at the Greek Lexicon meaning of the words taken and left here in Luke and in Matthew 24.

 Taken, Greek Lexicon 3880